TSCMC/TSCMC.github.io/rail-lines/mrtc-east-west-rail-line.md

 ### RichardRail

-RichardRail (RR), a subsidiary of [RichardCorp]() owns and manages MRTC rail across RichardCorp Organised Territories (ROCT).
+RichardRail (RR), a subsidiary of [RichardCorp]() owns and manages MRTC rail across RichardCorp Organised Controlled Territories (ROCT).
 The connection between [WHY Central Station](/rail-stations/why-central) and Otomune Station was completed and operational on 31st May 2024, before the rail gets extended westward.